DETAILED ACTION

 generate a revised first set of surgical data comprising at least a second portion of the first set of surgical data and the substitute surgical data; and

-generate a revised master set of surgical data based on the revised first set of surgical data.
+generate a revised master set of surgical data based on the revised first set of surgical data, wherein the revised master set of surgical data is used in association with training the machine learning model to increase accuracy of the machine learning model in future processing of surgical data.

-Dependent claims recite additional subject matter which further narrows or defines the abstract idea embodied in the claims (such as claims 2-7 and 9-14 reciting particular aspects of the abstract idea).
+Dependent claims recite additional subject matter which further narrows or defines the abstract idea embodied in the claims (such as claims 2-7, 9-12, 20-25 reciting particular aspects of the abstract idea).

 Step 2A of the Alice/Mayo Test - Prong Two